FransAris/csharpdb/README.md

 ## Q&A for experienced .NET and C# devs

 Q: "Your Program.cs is doing way too much in one file..."
 A: Yeah, it's a bit of a God class right now.
-Should split it into proper configuration classes and maybe use the Startup.cs pattern.
+Should split it into proper configuration classes.
 This is for now a result of time constraints, but it should be refactored.

-Q: "Your dependency injection is pretty basic..."
-A: True.
-It's the quick-and-dirty version.
-Here I still have a learning curve to get over to understand the current ecosystem better.

 Q: "Where's your proper configuration management?"
-A: Good point.
-Connection strings are hardcoded and there's no appsettings.json for different environments.
+A: Connection strings are hardcoded and there's no appsettings.json for different environments.
 Would definitely need that for a real deployment.

 Q: "Your error handling is... interesting..."
 A: Yep, missing global exception handling and proper logging.
 Also probably shouldn't show detailed errors in production.
 Again, time constraints play a part here (this last comment can basically be added to all of the following answers).

-Q: "That CORS setup is scary..."
+Q: "That CORS setup is basic"
-A: I know, I know.
-AllowAnyOrigin() is basically "please hack me".
-It's just for development!
-It runs locally here and realise that this is the only reason that is acceptable.
+A: It's just for development.

 Q: "Your GraphQL implementation needs work..."
 A: Getting better.
-Still need to tackle the DataLoader for N+1 queries.
+I need to look into DataLoader for N+1 queries and what that is and how it works.

 Q: "Where's your repository pattern?"
 A: Direct DbContext usage is quick but not great for testing or switching databases.
 Would need proper abstraction for production.

-Q: "Authentication looks... minimal..."
-A: It's on the todo list.

 Q: "Your project structure is a bit flat..."
 A: Backend could still use some love with better separation of concerns (API/Core/Infrastructure/etc).
 Rome wasn't built in a day.
 Neither was this.
-This was actually built in like two to three days.
+This was actually built in like two to three days (and nights), after I saw a job posting.

-Q: "I don't see any tests..."
+Q: "There are no tests?"
-A: You got me there.
-No unit tests, no integration tests.
-Would definitely need those for real development.
+A: No unit tests, no integration tests.
+Of course this is a need for real development.

 Q: "Your middleware ordering?"
 A: Yeah, the pipeline could use some work.
-There's no limiting or (health) checks but for such a small project I skipped that"
+There's no limiting or (health) checks but for such a small project I skipped that.

 Q: "Performance considerations?"
 A: No caching strategy, no rate limiting, no compression.
 SQLite would cry in production.
-But in actually deployed software this stuff is also not always that good, which it should be, but that's a different story.
+But that's beside the point.
+In actually deployed software this stuff is also not always that good, which it should be, but that's a different story.

-Q: "Documentation is sparse..."
+Q: "Documentation a bit sparse"
 A: We've added proper TypeScript types and better component organization.
-Still no Swagger/OpenAPI, but the GraphQL schema is pretty self-documenting now.
-Comments are still more "notes to self" than proper docs though.
+The GraphQL schema is pretty ok now, but I first want to improve my understanding of the 'ecosystem' before adding stuff (with AI) which might not even be correct.

 TL;DR: It's a learning project that shows basic concepts but needs work for production.
 Good starting point though!